 Substantial improvement in comfort and ventilation creating the basis for today’s integrated solution.

-Today Integrated solutions
+Natural ventilation: today Integrated solutions

 New generation of compact actuators with integrated programmable circuit board, providing two-way communication with computer system.
 All actuator functions are totally programmable and the actuators provide 100% real-time feedback on their status.
 Integrating window automation with the BMS Building Management System will enable interaction with other systems in the building (HVAC, lighting …).